DeadClap/tblrp-docs/penal.md

 1. A person who’s conduct creates a substantial serious risk of injury to another person is guilty under this code section.

-\- Violations of Penal Code (1)12 are a misdemeanor with 60 seconds imprisonment and a fine of $1,000.
+\- Violations of Penal Code (1)12 are a misdemeanor with 1 Month imprisonment and a fine of $1,000.

 ### **(1)14.
 Reckless Endangerment - Felony**